agohorel/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used to persist authentication information across multiple requests, so users don't have to repeatedly log in to view information that requires authorization.
+Sessions are also useful because they can be revoked on the server level.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt salts and hashes passwords allowing us to store hashed representations of passwords in a db rather than plaintext passwords.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt slows down attackers because it takes time to compute all the possible hashes.
+When you factor in re-hashing the password with multiple rounds, it takes longer and longer to compute hashes, especially if the attacker has to guess the number of rounds.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JWT are the header, payload, and signature.

 ## Minimum Viable Product